• home

 Location : Lusaka

-Head for your camp just south of Lusaka City (approximately 6 hours).
-Arrive, stretch your legs and take a stroll to discover the town.
+This morning you'll be back on the road, heading for your next camp just south of Lusaka City.
+When you arrive, stretch your legs and take a stroll to discover the town on foot.
 Though it's fast developing, Lusaka retains a strong African feel, and the locals are usually up for a chat.
+Your local leader will also give you some insight into the area.
+Tonight, you're free to chill out under the stars at camp.

 Day :11